Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

-This strategy is currently (early 2023) used for all operations in the PK layer; the MD layer uses a variant where it dispatches to PSA if a driver is available and the driver subsystem has been initialized, regardless of whether `USE_PSA_CRYPTO` is enabled; see `md-cipher-dispatch.md` in the same directory for details.
+This strategy is currently (early 2023) used for all operations in the PK layer; the MD layer uses a variant where it dispatches to PSA if a driver is available and the driver subsystem has been initialized; see `md-cipher-dispatch.md` in the same directory for details.

 This strategy is not very well suited to the Cipher layer, as the PSA implementation is currently done on top of that layer.